 From parents to be that want to leave the gender of their new baby a mystery, to parents who simply wish to avoid the need to label their child’s genders with stereotypical ‘boy and girl colours’, creating a gender neutral bedroom can be a simple and stylish solution.
 While there’s nothing wrong with little girls loving all things pink, and little boys favouring blue (or vice versa), gender neutral bedrooms can be perfect when you want a versatile space that can be shared by siblings and passed onto different family members in the future.
-Take a look at these easy ideas on how to create a beautiful bedroom for your little girl or boy.

 Experiment with colour